aikonrad/test-legal/README.md

 - [Datenschutzbestimmungen (HTML)](privacy_policy_de.html)
 - [Nutzungsbedingungen (HTML)](terms_of_service_de.html)

-## 📱 About Mualapka
+## 📱 About Test

-Mualapka is a mobile app offering all functions
+Test is a mobile app offering all functions

 ## 🔗 Useful Links